-- 23. Department of Transportation Port Infrastructure Development Program: Eligible projects must meet criteria under Section 54301 of title 46, United States Code, as amended by title XXXV of division C of the National Defense Authorization Act for Fiscal Year 2022. - 24.
-Department of Housing and Urban Development (HUD) Economic Development Initiative (EDI): Funds may be used for economic and community development activities that meet certain criteria under the Community Development Grant Program.
+23. Department of Transportation - Port Infrastructure Development Program:

+Eligible projects must meet criteria under Section 54301 of title 46, United States Code, as amended by title XXXV of division C of the National Defense Authorization Act for Fiscal Year 2022.
+Priority will be given to projects at small inland river and coastal ports and terminals and to discrete, smaller-scale projects at larger ports and intermodal connections to ports.

+- 24. Department of Housing and Urban Development (HUD) Economic Development Initiative (EDI): Funds may be used for economic and community development activities that meet certain criteria under the Community Development Grant Program.
 For example, they may be used to improve water infrastructure, streetscapes, housing and neighborhood revitalization, workforce training centers, and youth and senior centers.
 Each project will fit under the following authorizations: - a.
 42 USC 5305(a)(1) acquisition of real property which is: (a) blighted, deteriorated, undeveloped, or inappropriately developed; (b) appropriate or historic restoration or preservation, beautification, recreation, or conservation; (c) for public works facilities; (d) for other public works purposes; - b.
 42 USC 5305(a)(2) acquisition, construction, reconstruction or installation (including design) of public works facilities; - c.
-42 USC 5305(a)(4) clearance, demolition, removal, reconstruction, and rehabilitation of buildings and improvements (including private property and old schools);

-d.
-42 USC 5305(a)(5) - special projects to remove material or barriers to increase accessibility for elderly and handicapped persons.
+42 USC 5305(a)(4) clearance, demolition, removal, reconstruction, and rehabilitation of buildings and improvements (including private property and old schools); - d.
+42 USC 5305(a)(5) special projects to remove material or barriers to increase accessibility for elderly and handicapped persons.